kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

 pub-year: 2020
 ---

-Hello! nowadays each operating system vendor has its own cloud image available to download ready to import and deploy a new Virtual Machine (VM) inside Kubernetes with KubeVirt, but what if you want to follow the traditional way of installing a VM using an existing iso attached as a CDROM?
+Hello! nowadays each operating system vendor has its cloud image available to download ready to import and deploy a new Virtual Machine (VM) inside Kubernetes with KubeVirt, but what if you want to follow the traditional way of installing a VM using an existing iso attached as a CDROM?
-In this blogpost we are going to explain how to prepare that VM with the iso file and the needed drivers to proceed with the installation of Microsoft Windows.
+In this blogpost, we are going to explain how to prepare that VM with the ISO file and the needed drivers to proceed with the installation of Microsoft Windows.

 ## Pre-requisites